krishnads/KCustomAlert/README.md

 ![Simulator Screen Shot - iPhone X - 2019-05-22 at 16 24 53](https://user-images.githubusercontent.com/16478904/58169844-6957e600-7caf-11e9-8f1b-17b8fe3621fa.png)

-# Usage -  It's simpler than anything:
+# Usage -  It's simpler than anything: You can use it in two ways

+# 1. Use Framework:

+    Simply Clone/Download the repository and drag KAlert.framework file into your project.

+    import KAlert in your file where you want to use it.And That's it..!

+# 2. Use Code:

 # Simply Drag and drop CustomAlert folder in your project. that's it...

+# Use following samples to use this simple alert

 # For Simple one: